 • Remote transforms using webhooks: When using remote transforms, Flow calls an HTTP(S) endpoint for each document of the source collection.
 However, you must test, deploy, and monitor the code that handles your webhook.

-Stitch vs Airbyte vs Estuary: Pricing Model
+Stitch vs Airbyte vs Estuary: Decoding Pricing Models

 Airbyte Pricing